delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 After the interview, email the interviewer to say thank you.
 Try to mention something specific so the interview will remember you.

+It doesn't even have to be an email.
+It can even be on a social network as long as it's professional.

+Here's a direct message I sent to someone after going to one of their talks:

+>Dear Cain, I was at your Natwest talk at the University of Liverpool.
+I really enjoyed it and I noticed you talked about API's and Cryptocurrencies.
+Being a computer scientist this really intrigued me!
+Do you happen to have any upcoming talks about fintech, cryptocurrencies, apps or maybe even personal brand development at Natwest?

 # Styles of Interview

 There can be many different styles of interviews that match the formats of interviews.